 Formaldehyde (HCHO), a typical indoor air pollutant, has posed severely teratogenic and carcinogenic effects on human health.
 It is of great significance to remove HCHO and thus to improve indoor air quality.

 The room-temperature catalytic oxidation technique has been recognized as an efficient approach to converting HCHO into harmless CO2 by using reactive oxygen species (ROS) on the surface of the catalysts, without any additional thermal and photon sources utilized.
-Abundant ROS can be generated over noble metal nanoparticles such as metallic Pt and Ir, owing to their strong ability to activate O2
+Abundant ROS can be generated over noble metal nanoparticles such as metallic Pt and Ir, owing to their strong ability to activate O2.

 However, the high cost of precious metals impedes the wide-scale application for indoor HCHO purification.
 In addition, the room-temperature catalytic conversion of HCHO over conventional transition-metal oxides is restricted by their limited ability to generate ROS.